marcosh/fpoop/fpoop.md

 ## Code as equations

-Executing the code mean solving a set of equations
+Executing the code means solving a set of equations

 Easy to reason about the code